biogeospatial/Biodiverse_publication_list/InstallationLinuxSourceHPC.md

 # Troubleshooting #
   * If you are keeping up with the git development then you will occassionally need to install extra dependencies.
-    If perl complains that you are missing a module called Blort::Bork then you can run ```cpanm Blort::Bork``` at the command line to install it and its dependencies.
+    If perl complains that you are missing a module then it can be installed using cpanm.
+For example if the missing module is called Blort::Bork, then you can run ```cpanm Blort::Bork``` at the command line to install it and its dependencies.
   * Please report any issues using the [project issue tracker](https://github.com/shawnlaffan/biodiverse/issues/)